abderrahimsikou/PRODIGY_ML_04/README.md

 https://www.kaggle.com/datasets/gti-upm/leapgestrecog

 ## 💡 The benefit of this project:
--✅Download the data
+- ✅Download the data
--✅Rearrange data in sorted folders with renaming images -✅Manually split data into [Train, Test, Valid]
+- ✅Rearrange data in sorted folders with renaming images
+- ✅Manually split data into [Train, Test, Valid]
--✅Data Preparation
+- ✅Data Preparation
--✅Build CNN model
+- ✅Build CNN model
--✅Evaluate the model
+- ✅Evaluate the model
--✅Classify images
+- ✅Classify images

 ## Technologies Used
 - Python